kilpert/FGF14_analyses/README.md

 ## Input
 The workflow needs fastq.gz files as input.
 It was tested on fastq files generated from the [FGF14 basecalling](https://github.com/kilpert/FGF14_basecalling) workflow, but this is no requirement.

-## Prerequisits
-The workflow needs the [Biopyton](https://biopython.org/) library for computing the reverse complement of sequences.
-Install it beforehand, e.g. in a conda environment, so that it is available when running the workflow.

 ## Starting the workflow
 The workflow can be started by running the `run.sh` on the shell